-Most labor markets rely on both locally-born and foreign-born workers.
-For instance, the share of foreign-born persons in the U.S. labor market corresponds to 17.4% in 2019, amounting to 28.4 million people.
-World-wide, the number of migrant workers is estimated to be 164 million in 2017, with 23% in North America, 32% in Europe, and 13% Asia.
-While migration from low to higher income countries receives a lot of attention in public and scientific discussions, an immense amount of labor mobility is realized between rather developed nations, likely competing for skilled workers.
-To address the high demand for foreign labor, offering residence permits for migrant workers may seem a rather obvious policy.
-In many regions and countries, however, alternative policies such as admitting seasonal workers or cross-border commuters play an important role.
-In France, for instance, about 438k workers commute to another country every day for work.
-An interesting question that arises in this context is whether residence permits increase foreign labor market attachment, relative to alternatives such as cross-border commuting.
-This may be beneficial in an environment of increased skill competition in order to attract and retain key workers required for fostering economic growth.
+Many labor markets rely on both locally-born and foreign-born workers.
+For instance, the share of foreign-born persons in the U.S. labor market corresponds to 17.4% in 2019, amounting to 28.4 million people.1 World-wide, the number of migrant workers is estimated to be 164 million in 2017, with 23% in North America, 32% in Europe, and 13% Asia.2 While migration from low to higher income countries receives a lot of attention in public and scientific discussions, an immense amount of labor mobility is realized between rather developed nations, likely competing for skilled workers.
+For example, 54 million people migrated from one developed country to another one in 2013 (Martin, 2013).
+Attracting and retaining qualified foreign workers may be key for economic growth of a given country.
+To address the high demand for such talent, there are various policy tools, ranging from admitting cross-border commuters or seasonal workers to granting temporary or permanent residence, or even citizenship.
+As granting more rights to foreign workers may attract more and better talent, but may also be (perceived as) more costly and contentious, a crucial question for a policy-maker is how far one should go in this direction (e.g. Hainmueller and Hopkins, 2014; Dustmann and Görlach, 2016).